alexrodag/spg/README.md

 # SPG

 SPG (short for Spring) is a research-focused C++ physics simulation library for easy implementation and comparison of solvers and mechanical energy models.
 It provides a common interface for solvers and energies, making all solver implementations compatible with all energies without requiring additional effort.
-A set of solvers and energies are already implemented in SPG.
+A set of solvers and energies are already implemented in SPG, and there is support for both particle systems and rigid body systems.
 I personally use it to implement and compare interesting ideas from state-of-the-art research.

 ![SPG solver comparison example](media/spg-solver-compare.gif)